Singularities on Fano fibrations and beyond: Introduction

-Theorem \ref{t-mc-sh-conj} is actually proved by reducing it to a variant of this corollary similar to the proof of the main result of [\ref{B-sing-fano-fib}].
-This allows us to relate \ref{t-mc-sh-conj} to a general problem about boundedness of multiplicities of fibres of certain fibrations which are not of Fano type (see \ref{t-bnd-mult-lc-places-fib-main}).
+Theorem \ref{t-mc-sh-conj} is actually proved by reducing it to a variant of this corollary.
+This allows us to relate \ref{t-mc-sh-conj} to a general problem about boundedness of multiplicities of fibres of certain fibrations which are not necessarily of Fano type (see \ref{t-bnd-mult-lc-places-fib-main}).